-The IMMERSION TRIP to NORTHERN IRELAND will take place during early January of 2019.
-Students must enroll in the Spring semester of Erasmus in order to be eligible to attend the immersion trip.
-The cost for this trip is approximately $1,350 per person (without airfare).
+The IMMERSION TRIP to NORTHERN IRELAND has taken place during early January 2019.
+Students enrolled in the Spring semester of Erasmus were eligible to attend the immersion trip.
+The cost for this trip has been approximately $1,350 per person (without airfare).
 Limited scholarships and grants are available to help defray the cost of the immersion program.

 Core Requirements Fulfilled (four units of elective credit earned)